visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tile-3d-header.md

 ### parent : Tile3DHeader | null;

-This tile's parent or <code>undefined</code> if this tile is the root.
+This tile's parent or `undefined` if this tile is the root.

-When a tile's content points to an external tileset JSON file, the external tileset's root tile's parent is not <code>undefined</code>; instead, the parent references the tile (with its content pointing to an external tileset JSON file) as if the two tilesets were merged.
+When a tile's content points to an external tileset JSON file, the external tileset's root tile's parent is not `undefined`; instead, the parent references the tile (with its content pointing to an external tileset JSON file) as if the two tilesets were merged.

 ### hasEmptyContent : boolean
-When <code>true</code>, the tile has no content.
+When `true`, the tile has no content.

 ### hasTilesetContent : boolean

-When <code>true</code>, the tile's content points to an external tileset.
+When `true`, the tile's content points to an external tileset.

-This is <code>false</code> until the tile's content is loaded.
+This is `false` until the tile's content is loaded.